liferay-search/liferay-docs/en/developer/customization/articles/50-overriding-lpkg-files/01-overriding-lpkg-files-intro.markdown

 3. Copy the .jar into the `[Liferay Home]/osgi/static` folder.

-Now start @product@.
+Now start @sharepoint@.
 Note that any time you add and remove .jars this way,
-@product@ must be shut down and then restarted for the changes to take effect.
+@sharepoint@ must be shut down and then restarted for the changes to take effect.

 If you must roll back your customizations, delete the overriding .jar files:
-@product@ uses the original .jar on its next startup.
+@sharepoint@ uses the original .jar on its next startup.